timpokorny/timpokorny.github.io/jekyll/documentation/user/gettingstarted.md

 You can get some **Bold Text** by using `__Text Here__` or `**Text Here**`.

+Also, let's start with a larger block of text.
+This lets Tim test things like font spacing and line height, while also showing you that the carriage return in the source text has no impact on the HTML text in terms of line breaks or the like.
+When writing your Markdown doc, please try and keep lines under 100 columns so that they're considerably simpler to read in a text editor.
+A lot of people try to keep them under 70 columns, but that's really just too short.

+Remember, people read web content differnetly, tending to skim.
+Make the structure of your document visible, and in prose be direct, concise and clear without sacrificing completeness.
+This is extremely difficult.
+When attempting it individuals will often produce brief documentation that contains unnecessary information and is ultimately incomplete.
+Use short paragraphs and write in a conversational tone - this isn't a text book.
+If you can imagine yourself saying it - you are probably on the right track.

 Alerts and Callouts
 -------------------
 Below are some alert box styles you can use to call attention to various important things